THE OLD STEAM HOUSE

 As recently as 1995, English Heritage realised that all evidence of this important stage in Man's development would be lost as the archaeological remains of early installations were being demolished unchecked.
 Local authorities failed to recognise the importance of redundant generating buildings, where their agenda was to allow these perceived eyesores to rot away.
 For this reason English Heritage commissioned a Monument Protection Program in 1995, as a means to identify and preserve the few remaining examples of different types of installation.

-One such example that was nearly overlooked is the Old Steam House at Herstmonceux, Sussex in England, the home of Solar Navigator's designer, Nelson Kruschandl.
+One such example that was nearly overlooked is the Old Steam House at Herstmonceux, Sussex in England.
 The story of how this building came to be recognised by English Heritage, the East Sussex County Archaeologist and others is a lesson to public authorities to tend to their duty to protect the historic built environment and properly assess that on their doorstep.
 In this case it was unfortunate that several neighbours with good connections wished to purchase this old barn building to demolish it.
-However, Nelson had purchased the building in 1982 from Nikolia Askaroff, a friendly neighbour, to restore it for use as his home.
-Naturally he resisted hostile neighbour offers, including efforts to secure the building by Peter and June Townley, knowing that if they were to acquire it, the rare building would be lost forever.
-Of course this kind of thing happens all to often and Nelson's neighbours for the most part, had no inkling of planning law, or what is and is not worthy of preservation.
+However, the the building was purchased in 1982 from Nikolia Askaroff, a friendly neighbour, to restore it for use as his home.
+Naturally, hostile neighbour offers were resisted, including efforts to secure the building by Peter and June Townley, knowing that if they were to acquire it, the rare building would be lost forever.
+Of course this kind of thing happens all to often and the neighbours for the most part, had no inkling of planning law, or what is and is not worthy of preservation.

 The Old Steam House - fascia weather boarding and balcony June 07